DavidZambrano226/devops-cicd-lambdas/README.md

 2. Navegate from terminato into the root folder of repository `cd devops-cicd-lambdas`
 3. Run the install dependencies command `npm install`

+### How to deploy?

+The deplouy is automated by AWS Codebuild, this project integrate a `buildspec` files with the definition to run the AWS Codebuild validations and deploy.

 You are ready to use this project.